 The results of the long-term monitoring and maintenance activities will be documented in a report and submitted to the EPA.
-Initially, this report will be submitted within 90 days following the monitoring activities, and document the following:
+Initially, this report will be submitted within 90 days following the monitoring activities (anticipated to be by September 30th of each year), and document the following:

-- Results from the visual inspections; - Results from the sampling and analyses; - Comparisons to action levels and recommendations for corrective measures; - Any corrective measures implemented: - Any non-routine major projects conducted at the buildings that encountered the encapsulants and the training and protective measures that were implemented; - Any proposed modifications to the monitoring and maintenance program (e.g., based on the sampling results, the frequency of the program may be modified); - A statement on the continued effectiveness of the encapsulant; and - An update and status on plans to perform window replacement activities (e.g., source removal) (refer to Section 6 of this document for additional discussion).
+- Results from the visual inspections; - Results from the sampling and analyses; - Comparisons to action levels and recommendations for corrective measures; - Any corrective measures implemented; - Any non-routine major projects conducted at the buildings that encountered the encapsulants and the training and protective measures that were implemented; - Any proposed modifications to the monitoring and maintenance program (e.g., based on the sampling results, the frequency of the program may be modified); - A statement on the continued effectiveness of the encapsulant; and - An update and status on plans to perform window replacement activities (e.g., source removal) (refer to Section 6 of this document for additional discussion).

 A summary of this information will also be made available for review by the LGRC occupants, users, or other project stakeholders.
-This communication will be completed via information meetings and posting of data to the UMass EHS web site.
+This communication will be completed via information meetings and posting of data to the UMass EHS web site following the same schedule as indicated above for the report submittal to EPA.